HomeBronx Market Report

 Takeaway for Bronx Sellers

-The Bronx's peak closing months are May, Jul, Aug, and Dec.
-Since the typical sale takes about 3 months from listing to closing, you should be listing approximately 3 months before these peak windows — that means aiming for Feb, Apr, May, and Sep.
+Closing volume in Bronx peaks in May, July, August, and December.
+Since the typical sale takes 3 months from listing to closing, you should be listing approximately 3 months before these peak windows — typically in February, April, May, and September — to hit the optimal closing window.

 25%